xanderalyx/SkyWriter-Assist/README.md

 ### **C. Project Documentation**

-The full, detailed final report and supplementary materials are included in the dedicated documentation directory.
+The full, detailed design and proposal report and supplementary materials are included in the dedicated documentation directory.

-* **Final Report:** Contains the full literature review, methodology, detailed model evaluation, and results discussion. **[Located in `docs/SkyWriter-Assist_Final_Report.pdf`]**
+* **Project Proposal:** Contains the full literature review, proposed methodology, system design rationale, model evaluation plan, and results discussion. **[Located in `docs/SkyWriter-Assist_Final_Report.pdf`]**

 ---